-Major depreciation periods are:- Footpaths 40 to 80 years Asset capitalisation thresholds include:- Footpaths \$5,000
+Footpaths 40 to 80 years

+Footpaths \$5,000

 Stormwater Drainage Assets

 Stormwater Drainage assets were re-valued as at 30 June 2021 at Fair Value by external consultants Assetic and Upper Lachlan Shire Council professional engineering staff.
 The 'Cost Approach' estimated the replacement cost for each asset by componentising the assets into significant parts with different useful lives and taking into account a range of factors.
 The NSW Office of Water 'Reference Rates Manual - valuation of water supply, sewerage and stormwater assets' was utilised to assist to determine fair value.
 While the unit rates may be supported from market evidence (Level 2) other inputs (such as estimates of pattern of consumption, residual value, asset condition and useful life) required extensive professional judgement.
 All asset acquisitions made after the respective dates of valuation will be recorded at their initial cost of acquisition.